HeryMwenegoha/gnss-RX/matlab/README.md

 The user is directed to [1] and [2].

+## Usage

+1. To fetch ephemeris files, it is recommended to use the `fetch.py` script.
+This will store any retrieved files in the CDDIS folder.
+For additional information, please refer to [Fetching files](./CDDIS/README.md)

 ## References
 [1] Mwenegoha, H. A., Moore, T., Pinchin, J. and Jabbal, M. (2020) ‘A Model-based Tightly Coupled Architecture for Low-Cost Unmanned Aerial Vehicles for